Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Method

-In this section, we analyze what the prediction stability maximization strategy tends to learn.
+\textbf{Theoretical Analysis}~~~ We then theoretically analyze the prediction stability maximization strategy to conceptually understand why it works.
 To this end, we first define the random variables of predictions and labels as $\hat{Y} {\sim}p(\hat{y})$ and $Y {\sim}p_t(y)$.
 We have the following result: \begin{thm} The prediction stability $\mathcal{S}$ is positive proportional to the mutual information between the predicted label distribution and the test class distribution $I(\hat{Y};Y)$, and negative proportional to the prediction entropy $H(\hat{Y})$:

-\end{thm} Please see Appendix~\ref{App_A} for proofs.
-According to Theorem~\ref{thm1}, maximizing $\mathcal{S}$ enables TADE to learn an aggregation weight that maximizes the mutual information between the predicted label distribution $p(\hat{y})$ and the test class distribution $p_t(y)$, as well as minimizing the prediction entropy.
-Since minimizing entropy improves the confidence of the classifier output~\cite{grandvalet2005semi}, the aggregation weight is learned to simulate the test class distribution $p_t(y)$ and increase the prediction confidence.
-Such a property verifies the effectiveness of our method in test-agnostic long-tailed recognition.
-We provide the pseudo-code of TADE in Appendix~\ref{App_B}.
+\end{thm} Please refer to Appendix~\ref{App_A} for proofs.
+According to Theorem~\ref{thm1}, maximizing the prediction stability $\mathcal{S}$ enables SADE to learn an aggregation weight that maximizes the mutual information between the predicted label distribution $p(\hat{y})$ and the test class distribution $p_t(y)$, as well as minimizing the prediction entropy.
+Since minimizing entropy helps to improve the confidence of the classifier output~\cite{grandvalet2005semi}, the aggregation weight is learned to simulate the test class distribution $p_t(y)$ and increase the prediction confidence.
+This property intuitively explains why our method has the potential to tackle the challenging task of test-agnostic long-tailed recognition at test time.